julian-klode/lingolang/docs/primitive.md

 * Receivers and parameters are reverse-operated, they need to be moved/referenced from the destination to the src.
 For example, `or func (or)` can be moved/referenced to/as a `or func(orw)` (additional permissions on argumentsare simply discarded).
 * Results are simply recursively moved/referenced.

+The same rules apply to merging functions: The base permission, parameters, and receivers merge with the opposite operation (that is, union when intersecting and vice versa).

 ### Interfaces
 Interfaces essentially are a set of methods.
 They have the same requirements as methods.